pidana-in/eyeagle-www/src/content/blogs/fall.md

 When you choose EyEagle, you’re not just installing safety.
 You’re creating space for independence, backed by support that never sleeps.

 In the event of a fall, especially in isolated spaces like bathrooms, every second counts.
 That’s where an emergency alert device for elderly individuals becomes a literal lifesaver.
-Modern fall alert devices like <a href="https://eyeagle.ai/solution/" style="color:blue; text-decoration:underline;">
+Modern fall alert devices like <a href="https://eyeagle.ai/solution/" style="color:#CC0000; text-decoration:none;">
 EyEagle’s bathroom-installed system
 </a>
 are designed for real-world use — simple to trigger, visible even at night, and seamlessly connected to caregivers.
 When paired with a complete bathroom safety setup — including **grab bars, non-slip mats,** and **smart alerts** — these not only reduce response time but also provide families with peace of mind.